-Editor's Note: Our Tech analyst Ami Joseph added Medallia (MDLA) as Best Idea Short on July 25, 2019.
+Editor's Note: Our Tech analyst Ami Joseph added Medallia (MDLA) as a Best Idea Short on July 25, 2019.
 Shares were trading around $41.50.
 The company reported last night and the stock fell 14% after hours.
 Right now the stock is ~$35.
 We think fair value is in the $15-22 zone.

 For the record, there are 12 sell-side analysts covering MDLA.
 10 of of those 12 have a buy rating on the stock.